Warning for Insubordination

 Dear Mr. Wilson,

-I am writing this letter to inform you about your two days of disciplinary layoff due to your disrespectful behavior on Friday 10th August 2018 around 2:00 p.m.
-It also serves as a warning letter to avoid any such behavior in future.
+I am writing this letter to inform you about your two days of disciplinary layoff due to your disrespectful behavior on Friday, August 10th, 2018, around 2:00 p.m.
+It also serves as a warning letter to avoid any such behavior in the future.

-On Friday, I came to you and asked you to improve the report of the project that you had submitted before.
-In response to that, you started shouting and arguing that it was a perfect report.
+On Friday, I came to you and asked you to improve the project report you had submitted before.
+In response, you started shouting and arguing that it was a perfect report.
 I wanted you to edit the report based on the client’s comments.
-Rather than understanding that, you kept on shouting and disturbed the whole office as well.
+Rather than understanding that, you kept shouting and disturbing the whole office.
 I tried to stop you and gave you a verbal warning, but you just left the hallway while screaming and swearing.

-This kind of behavior cannot be tolerated, and you are being placed on a two days layoff starting 11th August 2018.
-You must report back on 13th August 2018 at 9:00 a.m. sharp.
+This behavior cannot be tolerated, and you are being placed on a two-day layoff starting August 11th, 20XX.
+You must report on August 13th, 20XX, at 9:00 a.m. sharp.

-This letter will be kept in your record file and if this behavior continues, it would attract severe disciplinary action leading to the termination of your contract with the company.
+This letter will be kept in your record file.
+If this behavior continues, it will attract severe disciplinary action, leading to the termination of your contract with the company.

 Regards,